ChenyiHuang23/ROFS/README.md

 # ROFS

-This Matlab code was created based on the algorithm proposed by

- Chenyi Huang, Pan Shang, and Xianchao Xiu, ARiemannian Augmented Lagrangian Method for Structured Sparse PCA.
+This Matlab code was created based on the algorithm proposed by Chenyi Huang, Pan Shang, and Xianchao Xiu, ARiemannian Augmented Lagrangian Method for Structured Sparse PCA.

+## quick Testing
+Directly run demo.m to train models using the dataset of COIL20.

+## Citation
-Please give credit to this paper if you use the code for your research.
+Please give credit to this paper if this code is useful and helpful for your research.